avivtur/cnv-ui-interview-tasks/cypress/README.md

 2. Visit Products page.
 3. Wait for the list of products to load (async fetch).
 4. Click on Add Product button.
-5. Add Products fields and submit.
+5. Add Product fields and submit.
 6. Verify product was added to list
 7. Click product and verify it's details.